EN

 Interactive Learning

 I can answer questions about the word you're looking up.
-Ask in any language (DE, EN, FR, ES, RU
+Ask in any language (DE, EN, FR, ES, RU…).
+For example: "How can I use this word in a business context?"

 Explain this word to me as if I were 5 years old.